Gene Bleymaier

-Eugene Anthony Bleymaier (born 1953) is an American university administrator who was most recently special advisor to the president at San Jose State University.
+Eugene Anthony Bleymaier (born c.
+1953) is an American university administrator who was most recently special advisor to the president at San Jose State University.
 Bleymaier was previously an athletic director, first at Boise State University from 1982 to 2011 and San Jose State from 2012 to 2017.

 Early life and education

+The youngest of four children, Bleymaier was raised a military brat; his father Joseph was a major general in the U.S. Air Force.
+Upon retirement from active duty, Joseph worked for Morrison–Knudsen, headquartered in Boise, Idaho.

-Born in Boise, Idaho, Bleymaier attended its Borah High School and played football for the Lions under head coach De Pankratz on undefeated state championship teams (the win streak ended in October 1971 at 34 games).
-After graduation in 1971, he attended the University of California, Los Angeles and lettered on the UCLA Bruins football team from 1972 to 1974.
-He played under head coach Pepper Rodgers for his first two seasons; as a senior under new head coach Dick Vermeil in 1974, Bleymaier made 13 catches for 245 yards and one touchdown as a tight end and was third-team All-Pac-8.
+Bleymaier attended Borah High School in Boise and played football for the Lions under head coach De Pankratz on undefeated state championship teams (the win streak ended in October 1971 at 34 games).
+After graduation in 1971, he attended the University of California, Los Angeles (UCLA) and lettered in football for the Bruins from 1972 to 1974.
+A tight end, Bleymaier played under head coach Pepper Rodgers for his first two seasons; as a senior under new head coach Dick Vermeil in 1974, Bleymaier made 13 catches for 245 yards and one touchdown and was third-team All-Pac-8.

 Bleymaier graduated from UCLA in 1975 with a bachelor's degree in sociology and was named "outstanding senior" by the UCLA Alumni Association.
 He then attended Loyola Law School and graduated with a J.D. in 1978.